jx5c/mine-clearing-evaluator/README.md

 # Starfleet mine clearing exercise evaluator
-A coding exercise
+A coding exercise.
+The specification for the exercise is in the repo.

 ## Run the evaluator:
 Start a Windows command line or terminal, then there are two ways to run the evaluator:

-* Approach one: In the top level folder, run
+* Approach one: In the top level repo, run
 `java -jar .\Evaluator.jar field.txt script.txt`

 * Approach two: In the \src folder, run